AndrasKovacs/staged/rts/RegionGraph3.md

 bottleneck in the traversal.
 If we do little work for each cons cell, this allow us to pipeline multiple cons cells' work in the CPU.

+**Forwarding**

-**Forwarding.** After an object is copied, we write a forwarding pointer into it.
+After an object is copied, we write a forwarding pointer into it.
 This implies that every object must have space for the forwarding pointer.
 Additionally, we need one bit to signal that the object has been copied.

 The extra bit could be stored in a separate bitarray, one bit for every word of the old heap.
-However, currently I'm liking it better to store the extra bit in objects, to maximize locality in copying.
+However, currently I like it better to store the extra bit in objects, to maximize locality in copying.

 The plan:

-- Every pointer (`Hp`, `Region` or `StrictRegion`) reserves 1 tag bit that can be used for the forwarding bit if the need arises.
+- Every pointer (to `Hp`, `Region` or `StrictRegion`) reserves 1 tag bit that can be used for the forwarding bit when the need arises.
 - For scanned boxed constructors which contain at least one pointer, we can store the forwarding pointer *and* the forwarding bit there.
 - For scanned boxed constructors which only contain unboxed data, we